Email and Digital Marketing

 For example:

-- Let's say that contact Chip Grammer exists in your Constant Contact account within list Donors, but contact Chip Grammer does not exist in the Salesforce list being imported.
+• Let's say that contact Chip Grammer exists in your Constant Contact account within the list Donors, but contact Chip Grammer does not exist in the Salesforce list being imported.
 When you import the Salesforce list into your Constant Contact Donors list, and you choose the overwrite option, Chip Grammer will be removed from the Donors list in Constant Contact.
 Chip Grammer will still exist in your Constant Contact account, but will no longer have a list membership of Donors.

 Merge contact list